 Public PaaS is best fit for use in the public cloud.
 A public PaaS allows the user to control software deployment while the cloud provider manages the delivery of all other major IT components necessary to the hosting of applications, including operating systems, databases, servers and storage system networks.

-Public PaaS vendors offer middleware that enables developers to set up, configure and control servers and databases without the necessity of setting up the infrastructure side of things.
-As a result, public PaaS and infrastructure as a service (IaaS) run together, with PaaS operating on top of a vendor's IaaS infrastructure while leveraging the public cloud.
+Public PaaS vendors offer middleware that enables developers to set up, configure and control servers and databases without the needing to set up the infrastructure.
+As a result, public PaaS and infrastructure as a service (IaaS) run together.
+With PaaS operating on top of a vendor's IaaS infrastructure while leveraging the public cloud.
 Unfortunately, this means the user is tied to a single public cloud option that they may not want to use.

 Some small and medium-sized businesses have adopted public PaaS, but bigger organizations and enterprises have refused to embrace it due to its close ties to the public cloud.
 This is primarily a result of the large number of regulations and compliance issues that fall on enterprise app development within the public cloud.